bijx/csv-analyzer-GPT/README.md

 # CSV Analyzer with GPT-4

+**CONTEXT (NOV 2023):** This application was originally developed before Code Interpreter was released by OpenAI so users could still have ChatGPT interact with their spreadsheets.

 This application provides a simple interface for users to upload CSV files or spreadsheets, input a question, and receive an answer from GPT-4 about the data in the sheets.
 The application uses Express.js as the backend framework and EJS for server-side rendering of the views.
 The CSV file is previewed on the client side before being uploaded and analyzed by GPT-4.

 ## Getting Started